Katy bar the door

 What's the meaning of the phrase 'Katy bar the door'?

-The expression 'Katy (or Katie) bar the door' means take precautions; there's trouble ahead.
+The expression 'Katy, bar the door' means take precautions; there's trouble ahead.

 What's the origin of the phrase 'Katy bar the door'?

-This phrase is used mostly in the USA, but it may or may not have originated there.
+This phrase 'Katy bar the door' is used mostly in southern USA, but it's not certain that it originated there.

 One suggestion as to the origin of the phrase is that it comes from the traditional Scottish folk-song 'Get Up and Bar the Door'.
 This was published by the Scottish song collector and editor David Herd, in his collection Ancient and Modern Scottish Songs, Heroic Ballads, etc., 1776.
 The basis of the song is the stubbornness of a husband and wife who disagree about who should lock the door to their house and make a pact that whoever speaks first should do it, thereby allowing 'two gentlemen' to enter the house uninvited: